PyNoki/Python-Twitter-Auto-Poster/README.md

 # Twitter-Auto-Poster
-This utilizes PRAW and TWEEPY to create a bot that keeps posting everytime a new post in a subreddit gets uploaded!
+This utilizes PRAW and TWEEPY to create a bot that keeps posting everytime a new post in a subreddit gets uploaded, without posting idential dupes too!

 # Requirements
 - A twitter account with developer access, and elevated permissions